-In situations where a member of staff is made aware of a serious online safety incident concerning pupils or staff, they will inform the DSL, online safety lead, their line manager or the headteacher who will then respond in the most appropriate manner.
+In situations where a member of staff is made aware of a serious online safety incident concerning pupils or staff, they will inform the DSL, DDSL & online safety lead, who will then respond in the most appropriate manner.

-Instances of online bullying will be taken very seriously by the school and dealt with using the school's anti-bullying procedures.
+Instances of online bullying will be taken very seriously by the school and dealt with using the school's antibullying procedures.
 School recognizes that staff as well as pupils may be victims and will take appropriate action in either situation, including instigating restorative practices to support the victim.